MicrosoftDocs/windows-powershell-docs/docset/windows/dnsserver/set-dnsservercache.md

 ```

 ### -MaxTtl
-Specifies how long (0 to 4294967294 seconds) a record is saved in cache.
+Specifies how long (0 to 2592000 seconds) a record is saved in cache.
+The value must be provided as a TimeSpan.
 If the TimeSpan is set to 0 seconds, the DNS server does not cache records.
 The default setting is one day (86,400 seconds).